bevyengine/bevy-website/content/learn/book/ecs/exclusive-world-access/_index.md

 +++

 In various places, Bevy code works directly with the `World` data, gaining exclusive, blocking access to it and allowing for arbitrary mutations.
-This is very flexible, and can be essential, but prevents any other systems from running simultaneously and can often be harder to reason about and maintain.
+This is very flexible, and can be essential for advanced use cases, but prevents any other systems from running simultaneously and can often be harder to reason about and maintain.
 As a result, you should use only exclusive `World` when you have to.
 You might be working with the `World` if: